Teen Titans: The New Teen Titans (1980–1996)

-DC Comics Presents #26 (October 1980) introduced a new team of Titans, anchored by Robin, Wonder Girl, and Kid Flash and soon followed by The New Teen Titans #1 (November 1980).
+DC Comics Presents #26 (October 1980) introduced a new team of Titans, anchored by Robin, Wonder Girl, and Kid Flash, and was soon followed by The New Teen Titans #1 (November 1980).
 The series, created by writer Marv Wolfman and artist George Pérez, re-introduced Beast Boy as Changeling and introduced the machine man Cyborg, the alien Starfire, and the dark empath Raven.
 Raven, an expert manipulator, forms the group to fight her demonic father Trigon and the team remains together.
 Both Wolfman and Pérez believed the series would only last six issues, due to overall poor sales at DC Comics.

 Wolfman and Pérez's working relationship quickly evolved to the point where they were plotting the series jointly.
 Wolfman recalled that "once George moved to the same town I lived in, only five blocks or so away, we usually got together for lunch and would work out a story over the next few hours.
 In many cases I would then go home and write up a plot based on it, or sometimes George would take the verbal plotting we did and take it from there."
 The series' first twenty issues focused primarily on short, one-shot storylines before both creators decided to attempt "more complex tales" and introduce villains whose "origins and motivations were very different from the norm of the day".

 The team's adversaries included Brother Blood, a religious cult leader with supernatural powers, and Deathstroke the Terminator, a mercenary who takes a contract to kill the Titans to fulfill a job his son Grant Wilson had been unable to complete.
 Based on Wolfman's interest in occult manipulation from his previous work on Marvel's Tomb of Dracula, Brother Blood's "very dark" storyline received praise from older readers but alienated younger readers of the title.